 Could hypnosis relieve pain?
 The largest meta-analysis to date concludes that it could be a viable, safe, cost-effective option.

-Researchers estimate that chronic pain affects more than 1.5 billion individuals globally.
+Researchers estimate that chronic pain affects more than

 Doctors often prescribe opioid medications to treat this type of pain.
 However, these drugs are expensive and, of course, highly addictive.

 Recently, researchers from the University of Greenwich in London, United Kingdom, assessed whether hypnosis might be useful against certain types of pain.
 To do this, they collated and analyzed 85 existing studies.

 Hypnosis is side-effect free and, if individuals use pre-recorded audio to produce hypnosis, it can be incredibly cost-effective.